tc39/proposal-async-iterator-helpers/README.md

 ])
 ```

 there could be two calls to `fetch` running at once.
 For this to work, the helpers have to be explicitly designed to support this.
-The original design of this proposal instead implemented the helpers as essentially async generators, which buffer calls to `.next` rather than allowing multiple calls to have simulaneous effects.
+The original design of this proposal instead implemented the helpers as essentially async generators, which buffer calls to `.next` rather than allowing multiple calls to have simultaneous effects.

 This proposal is being revised to support at least the above use case.
 The exact details of what that looks like for each helper are not yet decided.

-### How can I access the new intrinsics?
+## How can I access the new intrinsics?

 This proposal introduces two new intrisic objects, in addition to the two added in the sync proposal.
 They can be accessed as follows: